doctrine/orm/docs/en/tutorials/getting-started.rst

 Here we have the entity, id and primitive type definitions.
-The column names are used from the Zend\_Db\_Table examples and have different names than the properties on the Bug class.
-Additionally for the "created" field it is specified that it is of the Type "DATETIME", which translates the YYYY-mm-dd HH:mm:ss Database format into a PHP DateTime instance and back.
+For the "created" field we have used the ``datetime`` type, which translates the YYYY-mm-dd HH:mm:ss database format into a PHP DateTime instance and back.

 After the field definitions the two qualified references to the user entity are defined.
 They are created by the ``many-to-one``